 Migration and Border Studies

-Alicia Re Cruz, Doug Henry, and Mariela Nuñez-Janes represent this area.
-Topics covered include the situations of migrants and refugees, cultures of Latin America, experiences of Mexicanos and Latinos in the U.S., and the South Asian diaspora.
+Alicia Re Cruz, Doug Henry, Pankaj Jain, and Mariela Nuñez-Janes represent this area.
+Topics covered include the situations of migrants and refugees, cultures of Latin America and South Asia, experiences of Mexicanos and Latinos in the U.S., and the South Asian diaspora.
 In this field, students have local access to the people and issues typical of a border state like Texas.

 Beverly Davenport, Lisa Henry, and Doug Henry specialize in this area.
 Topics include public health, healthcare delivery, indigenous medicine, and the health issues of ethnic minorities, migrants, and/or refugees.
 Students have access to the affiliated UNT Health Science Center at Fort Worth.
 In addition, the DFW area provides innumerable opportunities for students interested in the health issues of ethnic minorities, migrants, and/or refugees from all over the world.